philterd/philter/docs/docs/api_and_sdks/api/policies_api.md

 ## Policy Version History

-Every time a policy is created or updated, Philter automatically retains an immutable snapshot of its content.
+Every time a policy's content changes, Philter automatically retains an immutable snapshot of it and advances the policy's revision.
+Saving a policy without changing its content — or changing only its description or notes — is not a new revision.
 The following endpoints expose that history and allow any prior revision to be restored.

 ### List Versions